BeheraAnirudh/My-Portfolio/README.md

 * Many proejcts will redirect to Github for project reference.
 * Resume section allows user to view my resume by sliding it or download it by clicking download button.
 * Resume page is optimized to provide all the features of a common PDF reader application like, marker, print, full screen view, rotate, zoom and much more.
+* At extreme right-bottom, double arrow button features one-go from bottom to top portion of the page.

 # Let's connect on, [anirudhabehera.site](https://anirudhabehera.site/)